manaahsan/task-management/README.md

-# 🚗 Cred Garage Dashboard
+# ⚙️ Task Management Dashboard

 A modern web dashboard built for **Task Management**, designed using React.js(Vite) and Tailwind CSS.
 It features fully functional, reusable components, and a fully responsive layout for both desktop and mobile experiences.